 Animal foods can even make things worse.
 In the experiment I describe in my 2-min video A Better Way to Boost Serotonin, those given a turkey/egg/cheese breakfast experienced a drop in tryptophan levels, whereas those given a waffle/orange juice breakfast saw their levels rise.
 This may actually explain the carbohydrate cravings one sees in PMS—your brain may be trying to get you to boost tryptophan levels to feel better.
 One study I cite concluded “Consumption of a carbohydrate-rich, protein-poor evening test meal during the premenstrual period improved depression, tension, anger, confusion, sadness, fatigue, alertness, and calmness scores among patients with premenstrual syndrome.”

 Ideally, though, it would be more than just carbs.
 Since the main determinant of brain tryptophan and serotonin concentrations appears to be the ratio of this amino acid with others that compete with it for uptake into the brain, to maximize the mood elevating benefits of diet, one would ideally choose a snack with a high tryptophan to total protein ratio, which would mean primarily seeds, such as sesame, sunflower, and pumpkin.
 Check out the final video The Best Way to Boost Serotonin in this four-part series for more detail.

-The findings of better mood scores in those eating vegetarian in that video is consistent with both cross-sectional and interventional findings I’ve reported previously.
+The findings of better mood scores in those eating vegetarian in that video is consistent with interventional findings I’ve reported previously.
 In addition to the drop in brain tryptophan levels associated with animal product consumption, arachidonic acid present in animal foods may also contribute to negative mood states through an inflammatory mechanism.
 See, for example, my videos:

 –Michael Greger, M.D.